 It should be remembered too, that the Planning and Development Act 2000 places a responsibility on owners and occupiers of protected structures to prevent their property from becoming endangered.
 Good maintenance and repair practices will keep the building from falling into decay and are part of the day-to-day responsibility of all owners and occupiers of protected structures.

-Well-maintained buildings not only enhance their surroundings but hold their economic value too.
-A house is most people's greatest asset and needs regular care and attention to keep it in good condition
+people's greatest asset and needs regular care and attention to keep it in good condition

 1. How old buildings work